jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 - Enumerates files in photo and video folders
 - Gets photo and video metadata using Core Graphics APIs
-- [LocationIQ](https://locationiq.com) API for reverse geocoding photo location
+- Utilizes [LocationIQ](https://locationiq.com) API for reverse geocoding photo location
-- Diffs contents of existing json file and enumerated metadata or creates a new json file
+- Diffs contents of existing json file and enumerated metadata and updates json file if needed

 ### Apple TV app

 - uses TVMLKit framework
-- downloads json blob from web server
+- downloads json file from the web server
 - displays photos and videos using TVMLKit templates

 ### Excerpt of json metadata file